 I first met Michael Hudson, CEO of Bitstocks, via a Skype call in November of 2014.
-At that point he had already established Bitstocks and was looking to hire the marketing services of the digital agency that I worked for.
+At that point he'd already established Bitstocks and was looking to hire the marketing services of the digital agency that I worked for.
 Whilst the strategic and consultancy side of the agency was UK based, the support team (to which I belonged) was based in South Africa - not exactly a country renown for being on the bleeding edge of technology.
 In general, I would say we probably run about 3 - 8 years behind first world countries when it comes to innovation and trends.

 ‘Yes, we do have computers and Internet, albeit at a typically slower speed and excessive cost.
 Yes, even the poorest own mobile phones - sometimes even two.
 And no, I do not have a pet lion, giraffe or zebra that I ride on to work!’

 That said, I was absolutely clueless when it came to this ‘bitcoin thing’.
 I had heard of a ‘coin’ that you could ‘find’ on the Internet, which then was on your computer and that it was making some people quite wealthy, but I was baffled by the concept of how this all worked from a technical perspective, let alone the financial side.

 As the call began, I recall sitting hanging onto Michael’s every word as he explained his personal journey with Bitcoin.
 How he had started dabbling with technology and entrepreneurship as a young teen.
 How he had gone on to specialise in traditional finance and carved his path on the fast-paced, competitive trading floors, making huge profits for companies that took massive cuts of personal investments.
 How he had completely dismissed bitcoin initially as nothing more than ‘monopoly money of the Internet’.
 And how, after some time, a life-changing conversation and extensive research, he came to realise he was woefully wrong about Bitcoin’s purpose and potential.